-Download an application form to become a silent elector (PDF, external link).
+Apply online or download a form to become a silent elector (external link).

 If you are not already enrolled at your current residential address or have changed your name since your last enrolment, you should also complete an enrolment form (PDF, external link) and send it with your application.

 In some circumstances, you may be eligible to apply for registration as a general early voter.
 This means that ballot papers are automatically sent to you after the election has been announced and ballot papers have been printed.

 An elector can apply to be registered as a general early voter if the elector: